BapDanSI/DMML2022_SWATCH/README.md

 2. best model is X
 3. predictions submitted 11.12.22 at 3pm (with on alternativ KNN prediction, less accurate, at 3:30pm)

+### 5. DataProjectV1.8.0
+This is our second iteration
+1. only 4 models (no alternativ model like requested), like the first one.
+2. best model is X
+3. predictions submitted 11.12.22 at 3pm (with on alternativ KNN prediction, less accurate, at 3:30pm)

 ### 5. DataProjectV1.8.1
 This is our second iteration
 1. only 4 models (no alternativ model like requested), like the first one.